The easiest way to track Facebook Ads in Zoho CRM

 - Channel Drilldown 4

-Adding hidden fields to most form-building tools is easy.
+Adding hidden fields to most form-building tools (including Zoho Forms, Gravity Forms, Wix Forms, etc) is easy.
 You can drag and drop a ‘Hidden’ field type into your form or make a standard form field hidden via the settings.
-Instruction on how to do this in form tools like Zoho Forms, Gravity Forms, Wix Forms, Webflow Forms, etc., can be seen here.
+Instructions on how to do this in the various form tools can be seen here.

 2. Add UTM parameters to your Facebook Ads